 Don’t forget the monitor and white noise!

 A white noise machine was one of those things I kept seeing on every sample baby registry.
-We purchased this one because it doubled as a stuffed animal and white noise machine, easily clipping to the baby’s crib.
-We keep it closest to her head so that it can block out any other noises that may otherwise wake her.
+The best on the market is the Hatch Rest+.
+It has a backup battery so that, if you’re traveling or your power goes out, you can use it on the go.
 (Let me tell you, white noise machines are ah-mazing when it comes to babies and sleep!)

 This Motorola Baby Monitor was another item we didn’t initially purchase but decided to buy later.
 At first we thought that sleeping with the baby in our room would mean we didn’t need a monitor, but we found that it was still really helpful to have for naps and early evening when she goes to bed before we do.
 And, even though she’s sleeping in the same room as me, I keep it next to my bed overnight because the infrared night vision allows me to see her on the monitor when its too dark to see her in the room.